lucj/k0s-family/content/k0s/extensions/_index.md

 weight: 3
 ---

-Extensions allows to specify Helm charts or yaml manifests to be deployed during the creation or update of a cluster.
-We will illustrate the extensions capability on a single node cluster created with the k0s binary.
+Extensions allow you to specify Helm charts or yaml manifests to be deployed during the creation or update of a cluster.
+We will illustrate the extensions' capability on a single node cluster created with the k0s binary.

 ## Pre-requisites